 web-resource-name is the name you use for this resource.
-Its use is optional, but it is useful to describe the resources being protected as applications get more complex.
+It's use is optional, but it is useful to describe the resources being protected as applications get more complex.

 The Java Servlet specification defines the request URI as the part of a URL after the host name and port.
-For example, let’s say that you have an e-commerce site with a catalog that you would want anyone to be able to access and browse, and a shopping cart area for customers only.
+For example, let’s say you have an e-commerce site with a browseable catalog that you would want anyone to be able to access, and a shopping cart area for customers only.
 You could set up the paths for your web application so that the pattern /cart/* is protected but nothing else is protected.
 Assuming that the application is installed at context path /myapp, the following are true:

-A user will be prompted to log in the first time he or she accesses a resource in the cart/ subdirectory.
+A user will not be prompted to log in the first time that user accesses a resource in the cart/ subdirectory.

 http-method or http-method-omission is used to specify which methods should be protected or which methods should be omitted from protection.
 An HTTP method is protected by a web-resource-collection when no HTTP methods are named in the collection (which means all are protected), or the collection specifically names the HTTP method in a contained http-method element, or the collection contains one or more http-method-omission elements, none of which names the HTTP method.